 See full image galleries of all the winning and shortlisted projects here.

-Australian House of the Year is supported by Cult.
+The award for Australian House of the Year is supported by Cult.

 - Project Team